Give to Support Indigenous Education

-This year, 2,000 students will receive a backpack filled with pens, pencils, pencil crayons, a pencil case, a math set, erasers, a ruler, glue sticks, a calculator, pads and notebooks – everything needed to start the school year.
+True North Aid, through the generous giving of donors to the Education fund, will send backpacks filled with pens, pencils, pencil crayons, a pencil case, a math set, erasers, a ruler, glue sticks, a calculator, pads and notebooks – everything needed to start the school year.

-In addition, over 3,000 books by Indigenous authors will be sent to fifteen libraries, schools, and community literacy programs, and culturally relevant books will be carefully selected for each audience by age and Indigenous language preference.
+In addition, books by Indigenous authors will be sent to libraries, schools, and community literacy programs, and culturally relevant books will be carefully selected for each audience by age and Indigenous language preference.

 Supporting Education